johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

    - After a few minutes, a detection should be raised in Microsoft Defender XDR.

-   - Look at the alert details, machine timeline, and perform your typical investigation steps.
+   - Check the alert details, machine timeline, and perform your typical investigation steps.

 ## Microsoft Defender for Endpoint package external package dependencies